-The Galaxy S20 supports 120Hz refresh-rate only for Full HD resolution, while QHD+ resolution works at standard 60Hz.
-As we experienced in our review, the battery drain on Galaxy S20 (Exynos variant) steeply increases when the display is operating at 120Hz refresh rate.
+The Galaxy S20 supports a 120Hz refresh rate only for Full HD resolution, while QHD+ resolution works at standard 60Hz.
+As we experienced in our review, the battery drain on Galaxy S20 (Exynos variant) steeply increases when the display is operating at a 120Hz refresh rate.

 So, why can’t galaxy S20 support 120Hz with QHD+ resolution?
 What factor is primarily responsible for the excessive battery drain on 120Hz screens?
 Is it the chipset that needs to work extra hard to push that many pixels that fast?
 Exactly How much impact does QHD or Full HD+ resolution have on battery drain in 90Hz or 120Hz screens?

 Wonderful folks at AnandTech have worked out the answers with some power drain tests on OnePlus 8 Pro.
 Before we elaborate on the analysis, we will cover a few display basics.

 TL;DR: It’s the display driver IC (DDIC) that’s mostly responsible for battery drain.
 The display resolution and chipset do not have much impact on the increase in battery drain with high-refresh-rate displays.

 Shifting from 60Hz to 120Hz or from 90Hz to 120Hz will significantly increase battery drain, but shifting from full HD@120Hz to QHD@120Hz or from full HD@90Hz to QHD@90Hz will not have much impact on battery mileage.